-11. Centre at risk of being unable to open as normal during the examination period (including in the event of the centre being unavailable for examinations owing to an unforseen emergency)
+11. Centre may not be able to open as normal during the examination period

-· Centre at risk of being unable to open as normal for scheduled examinations
+(including in the event of the centre being unavailable for examinations owing to an unforseen emergency)

-- take advice, or follow instructions, from relevant local or national agencies in deciding whether the centre is able to open - contact the relevant awarding body as soon as possible and follow its instructions - · discuss alternative arrangements with the awarding body if the exam or assessment cannot take place - · follow guidance provided by the awarding body on the conduct of examinations in such circumstances - where accommodation is limited, prioritise candidates whose progression will be severely delayed if they do not take their exam or timetabled assessment when planned - communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue
+• Centre may not be able to open as normal for scheduled examinations

-Alternative venue details:
+- take advice, or follow instructions, from relevant local or national agencies in deciding whether the centre is able to open - contact the relevant awarding body as soon as possible and follow its instructions (This could include implementing alternative arrangements for the conducting of examinations and notifying the JCQ Centre Inspection Service of an alternative site arrangement by submitting the JCQ Alternative Site form online, using the Centre Admin Portal (CAP).) - contact the relevant awarding body as soon as possible and follow its instructions - · discuss alternative arrangements with the awarding body if the exam or assessment cannot take place - follow guidance provided by the awarding body on the conduct of examinations in such circumstances - where accommodation is limited, prioritise candidates whose progression will be severely delayed if they do not take their exam or timetabled assessment when planned - communicate with candidates (and where appropriate, parents/carers) any changes to the exam or assessment timetable or to the venue

-• Alternative school within the Saint Ralph Sherwin MAT if applicable
+Alternative venue details: Alternative school within the Saint Ralph Sherwin MAT if applicable.
+Any other venues to be confirmed

-• Other venues to be confirmed
+Communication details: Communication will be sent by all forms of communication; letter, phone calls, email and text to candidates and parents/carers of those affected

-- Communication will be sent by all forms of communication; letter, phone calls, email and text to candidates and parents/carers of those affected - consider whether any candidates' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration
+• consider whether any candidates' ability to take the assessment or demonstrate their level of attainment has been materially affected and, if so, apply for special consideration